 It's a myth incidentally that yolks that break are old; these are fresh free-range eggs that I collected from our own hens yesterday.

 Note the brightly-coloured yolks; free range eggs have the beta carotenes and three times as much omega 3.
+Generally they are known as phytochemical foods.

 Poached eggs on fried sourdough bread can be made quickly and healthily.
-As always tailor it to what is on hand; and those foods that appeal to you and your family.
+As always tailor it to what is on hand; and those foods that appeal to your family.
 It took me less than twenty minutes to prepare, including picking the vegetables from the garden.

 Both the sourdough bread and peppadews came from the freezer.